mglerner/IntroToBiophysics/README.md

     parts.
 We can only do that if you've done the reading ahead of time.
-To ensure that you're prepared for class, and to ensure that I'll be able to focus on the parts that are giving you the most trouble, you will be **required to post to the Moodle site by 8PM the night before each class**.
+To ensure that you're prepared for class, and to ensure that I'll be able to focus on the parts that are giving you the most trouble, you will be **required to post to the Moodle/Piazza site by 9AM the day of each class**.
 Your post should include what you thought was most interesting and most important from the reading.
 You should also be sure to mention any parts of the reading that were particularly hard to understand.